-Upon approval by the hiring supervisor and Human Resources Director, an employee may donate personal leave to another employee provided it is to be used as personal leave for bona fide medical purposes as defined by Personnel Rule PX7.02.02 and PX7.03.
+Upon approval by the hiring supervisor and-personnel director-Human Resources Director, an employee may donate personal leave to another employee provided it is to be used as personal leave for bona fide medical purposes as defined by Personnel Rule PX7.02.02 and PX7.03. or extenuating circumstances as determined by the Administrative Director.
+Leave donated to an employee who takes family and health leave in a single block must be donated within the first two weeks after approval is granted.
 The recipient of donated leave may use the leave for purposes of medical leave as described in Personnel Rules PX7.02.02 and PX7.03 only when all accrued personal leave has been exhausted and all banked medical leave under Personnel Rule PX7.09 has been exhausted or is not available to the employee.
 Once approved by the Human Resources Director, leave donations will be accepted for a two-week period.
-No employee may solicit the donation of personal leave for the employee or another employee without prior written approval of the Human Resources Director.
+No employee may solicit the donation of personal leave for the employee or another employee without prior written approval of the-personnel director-Human Resources Director.

-The Human Resources Department will convert donated leave to dollars at the hourly rate of the donor.
+The personnel office-Human Resources Department will convert donated leave to dollars at the hourly rate of the donor.
 The dollars will then be converted to leave at the hourly rate of the recipient of the donation and the appropriate hours of leave will be applied as needed on a pay period basis for the duration of the leave period.
-Excess donations will be returned to the donor.
+Excess donations will be placed in the recipient's medical leave bank and will be subject to the provisions of Personnel Rule PX7.09.01. returned to the donor.